TalyaJ/spark-js-SDK/samples/authentication/README.md

 ##Explicit Login flow
-This explicit flow enables you to get an access token and to be able to prolong it through the refresh token mechanism.
+This explicit flow enables you to get an access token and prolong its duration through the refresh token mechanism.
-This flow requires an APP_SECRET and therefore we strongly encourage you implement a server that holds the APP_SECRET and implements the Explicit flow.
+This flow requires an APP_SECRET and therefore we strongly encourage you to implement a server that holds the APP_SECRET and implements the Explicit flow.
 This repository has a nodejs sample server implementation that you can use for your convenience.

 ### Quick Start